Empowering First-Year Computer Science Ph.D. Students to Create a Culture that Values Community and Mental Health: Evaluation of the Seminar

 \paragraph{The seminar provided students with a sense of community and belonging.} Many students noted that they were happy to have made friends through the class, and that this helped normalize the difficult experiences of their first-year: \begin{quote} ``I actually made some good friends that I wouldn't have made without the class.'' \end{quote} \begin{quote} ``The social aspect of the seminar helped me a lot.
-I would see people from my cohort outside of the seminar (in other classes, at lunch, etc.) and it helped me feel more like a part of the [Institution's] community'' \end{quote}
+I would see people from my cohort outside of the seminar (in other classes, at lunch, etc.) and it helped me feel more like a part of Harvard's community'' \end{quote} \begin{quote} ``[The seminar] helped me feel comfortable around my peers and create a network of people that I can talk to about how I'm feeling and any issues that I'm running into whether technical or personal.'' \end{quote}

-\paragraph{The seminar helped students productively deal with imposter phenomenon and feel like they belong.} 18 students chose to elaborate on how the course helped them identify and productively deal with imposter phenomenon: \begin{quote} ``The debugging unhealthy expectations conversations really helped me to hone into some negative feedback loops I had going in my head about my own progress and place in the PhD program.
+\paragraph{The seminar helped students productively deal with imposter phenomenon and feel like they belong.} 18 students chose to elaborate on how the course helped them identify and productively deal with imposter phenomenon: \begin{quote} ``Having the Mental Health in Academia and Academic Culture discussions made me more self aware of my personal feelings and struggles during my first year of the PhD.
+These discussions helped me identify and accept that I was feeling anxious, stressed and down [...].
+Our class discussions helped me understand that those feelings were okay, they didn't mean I do not belong here, and gave me tools to fight them.'' \end{quote} \begin{quote} ``Having the seminar so openly discuss mental health [...] made me better equipped to handle common mental health issues [...], such as impostor syndrome [... and] helped me gain a sense of belonging and inclusion here.
+I think that this class is a great way to help change the overall PhD culture to becoming more diverse and inclusive.'' \end{quote} \begin{quote} ``I learned how to recognize my self-talk as a manifestation of imposter syndrome and that awareness helped me to manage my imposter syndrome.'' \end{quote} \begin{quote} ``I could see the PhD journey as something more winding than I was used to see.
+Everyone struggles and everyone has a lot of challenges, each advisor is different and works at a different pace.
+It was really important for me to see other perspectives and understand that it is normal for people to feel like impostors, to struggle when managing time, etc.'' \end{quote} \begin{quote} ``The debugging unhealthy expectations conversations really helped me to hone into some negative feedback loops I had going in my head about my own progress and place in the PhD program.
 It was a helpful touchstone to disrupt some of the negative thought cycles I found myself falling into.'' \end{quote}

 \paragraph{The seminar helped students value their own mental health and their work/life balance.} The seminar successfully encouraged students to pay attention to their own needs as people: \begin{quote} ``Prior to the seminar, I would have evaluated my progress based on skillset development, research contribution via publications, and collaboration/relationship development.
 Now: All of the above while also maintaining a healthy work/life balance.'' \end{quote} \begin{quote} ``Previously, I expected myself to have to work 50-60 hours every week, read lots and lots of papers all day, and fear weekly meetings with my advisors.
 Now, I realize the importance of self-care, taking mental breaks, creating a routine, and feeling comfortable with those around me.'' \end{quote} \begin{quote} ``We commonly hear experiences from people that say a PhD cannot be good if you do not suffer.
 Then, after the seminar, I have clear in my mind that this experience does not have to be necessary painful, and instead I should try to enjoy [...] while putting the best of my effort in accomplishing my academic goals.
 Also, I reinforced the importance of work/life balance [...] in trying to offer my best version everyday.'' \end{quote}